dharvey0310/simple-image-viewer/README.md

 ----------
 This is a simple component for viewing images in React Projects.
 This doesn't handle displaying the images as thumbnails, only displaying the full size images.

+Updated with support for navigation using arrow keys and closing the viewer using the esc key.

 Install
 -------
 ---------